osrg/ryu-certification/switch/LINC.md

 <pre>
     ethernet/ipv6(src='10::10')/tcp-->'ipv6_src=10::10,actions=set_field:a0::a0->ipv6_src,output:2'      OK
     ethernet/vlan/ipv6(src='10::10')/tcp-->'ipv6_src=10::10,actions=set_field:a0::a0->ipv6_src,output:2' OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/mpls/ipv6(src='10::10')/tcp-->'actions=pop_mpls:0x86dd,goto_table:1','table_id:1,ipv6_src=10::10,actions=set_field:a0::a0->ipv6_src,output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/itag/ethernet/ipv6(src='10::10')/tcp-->'actions=pop_pbb,goto_table:1','table_id:1,ipv6_src=10::10,actions=set_field:a0::a0->ipv6_src,output:2' ERROR
+        Receiving timeout: no change in tx_packets on target. dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW.
+    ethernet/itag/ethernet/ipv6(src='10::10')/tcp-->'actions=pop_pbb,goto_table:1','table_id:1,ipv6_src=10::10,actions=set_field:a0::a0->ipv6_src,output:2' ERROR
         Failed to add flows: barrier request timeout.
 </pre>